⚠️ We are currently updating our 2021/22 tax guidance across the website

 You can find the HMRC leaflets on GOV.UK.

-We have produced our own set of leaflets that you may find helpful as ours concentrate on your rights and the safeguards for you that are built into the system.
-We summarise some of the information from these leaflets below.
+We have produced our own set of guidance that you may find helpful as ours concentrates on your rights and the safeguards for you that are built into the system.
+You can find our guidance on the pages below:

 What does HMRC expect from me when dealing with my tax affairs?